Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by CONACyT-Mexico scholarship, BEIFI-IPN.
+Thanks to the referees who helped improve this paper.
+CONACyT-Mexico Ph.D. and postdoctoral scholarships partially supported this work.
 RG-S acknowledges the support provided by SIP20200666-IPN and SIP20210500-IPN grants and FORDECYT-PRONACES-CONACYT CF-MG-2558591.
-JAV acknowledges the support provided by FOSEC SEP-CONACYT Investigaci\'on B\'asica A1-S-21925, FORDECYT-PRONACES-CONACYT 304001 and UNAM-DGAPA-PAPIIT IA104221.
+JAV acknowledges the support provided by FOSEC SEP-CONACYT Investigaci\'on B\'asica A1-S-21925, FORDECYT-PRONACES-CONACYT 304001, and UNAM-DGAPA-PAPIIT IA104221.
+IGV, thanks to ICF-UNAM.